Hiring in 2026: market trends every leader should know

 Interview prep tips: how to prepare for an engineering interview

-Getting invited to interview means your CV has already done its job.
-Now the focus shifts to something different: how you communicate, how you think, and whether hiring managers can picture you working in their team.
-For engineers and manufacturing professionals, this stage often feels less structured than technical interviews – and that’s exactly why … Read more
+Getting invited to an interview means your resume has already done its job.
+Now the focus shifts to something different: how you communicate, how you think, and whether hiring managers can see you working on their team.
+For engineers and manufacturing professionals, this stage often feels less structured than technical interviews — and that’s exactly … Read more

-How to present leadership experience on your CV (for engineers and technical professionals)
+How to present leadership experience on your resume (for engineers and technical professionals)

-Moving into leadership (or already leading teams) changes what hiring managers look for on your CV.
+Moving into leadership (or already leading teams) changes what hiring managers look for on your resume.
 It’s no longer just about what you built.
 It’s about how you led people, shaped outcomes, and delivered results through others.
-Whether you’re stepping into your first lead role or applying for senior engineering management positions, this guide explains … Read more
+Whether you’re stepping into your first lead role or applying for senior engineering leadership positions, this guide explains … Read more

 How to create a strong LinkedIn profile for engineers and manufacturing specialists